jaanus/skypeChatStats/README.md

 # SkypeChatStats

+**This script is very old and probably stopped working a long time ago.
+It is obsolete and unmaintained, provided here only for historical interest.**

 A Python script to talk with Skype API to show top chatters in a chat for a given period.

 Jaanus Kase, <http://www.jaanuskase.com>